m4r90/demo/README.md

 ## Programming languages used

-For the beginning of the website I'll use mostly html and a little bit of css Then I'll add more information and upgrade the css I'll learn Javascript to add more special effects in my website
+For the beginning of the website I'll use mostly html and a little bit of css.
+Then I'll add more information and upgrade the css.
+I'll learn Javascript to add more special effects in my website.

 ### Techniques

-I will use animation, transitions, effects, parallax
+I will use animation, transitions, effects, parallax.

 ## Theme of the website